wfox4/questions/README.md

 python removedupes.py

-After completing these steps, you'll have a new file containing unique questions on each line.
+After completing these steps, you'll see the samplequestions.txt file will contain unique questions on each line.

+You have to move them or make a copy of the file before running the other generators.
+So do one at a time and make sure you run the remove numbers and dupes for each generator.

 Pre-generated Questions
 If you just want to use the included set of 67k unique questions, you can find them in the 67k_unique_questions.txt file.